icerpc/icerpc-docs/pages/slice/language-guide/compilation-mode.md

  - an interface defined in a Slice2 file can derive from an interface defined in a Slice1 file
  - a Slice1 file cannot use a type, an interface, or any other construct defined in a Slice2 file

-A type defined in a Slice1 file is Slice2-compatible if it's an [enum type][enum-type], a [proxy type][proxy-type], or if this type could be defined as-is in a Slice2 file.
+A type defined in a Slice1 file is Slice2-compatible if it's an [enum type], a [proxy type], or if this type could be defined as-is in a Slice2 file.
 For example:

 ```slice
 mode = Slice1